jeffskinnerbox/rpi-loader/README.md

 ssh -N pi@BlueRPi -L localhost:8888:localhost:8889
 ```

-Now enter `localhost:8888` in your favorite browser on your desktop linux (local machine)
+Now enter `localhost:8888` in your favorite browser on your desktop Linux (local machine)
 to use the Raspberry Pi (remote machine) Jupyter Notebook.
 You should see Jupyter popup in your browser.
 You need to enter the token provided via the server